 These are just a few of the photos taken during the Mountain Rose Herbs employee party this year!
 We played herbal games while dancing to folky bluegrass tunes by the Conjugal Visitors, sipping on beer and wine, eating organic Cozmic pizza, and indulging in delicious gourmet ice cream from Red Wagon Creamery!
 They even made a few special herb-infused flavors for us like Meyer Lemon & Rose Petal Jam ice cream and Lemongrass-Thai Basil sorbet.
 Yum!
 In the “company” of our awesome co-workers, much fun was had by all!

 Look at that cutie pie!
 The summer sunshine brings fun outdoor play for little ones like Amelia Sage, in flower filled parks and backyards around the city.
 But along with this seasonal merriment also comes skin irritating heat and humidity.
 Thankfully, making your own baby powder is cheap, easy, and allows total control over what ingredients go on baby’s precious skin.
 Most commercial baby powders contain talc which is potentially carcinogenic, as well as artificial perfumes that can bother a child’s sensitive respiratory system.
 Crafting your own customized powder only takes a few ingredients and can be put together in just minutes.
 Wonderful for irritated skin and diaper rash, this healing and soothing herbal baby powder recipe is 100% natural.
 You can also formulate a less medicinal “everyday” body powder by leaving out the goldenseal and myrrh powder.
-Either recipe can be lightly scented with a few drops of pure organic essential oil if you’d like – just keep in mind that these […]
+Either recipe can be lightly scented with a few drops of pure organic essential oil if you’d like – just keep in mind […]

 For all the fans of our Healing Herbs Poster made with the wonderful folks over at LearningHerbs.com, check out The Healing Herbs eBook by Rosalee de la Forêt!
 This eBook contains 56 PDF pages covering all 23 herbs listed on the Healing Herbs Chart in greater detail.
 Rosalee also shares remedies and recipes to accompany each herb!
 Basically, you get each herb on the chart expanded into a 2 page lesson.
 Such a special gift to the herbie community!
 Here are the 23 herbs you’ll learn more about… Astragalus Burdock Calendula Catnip Chamomile Comfrey Dandelion Echinacea Elder Garlic Ginger Hawthorn Lemon Balm Nettle Oats Peppermint Plantain Red Clover Slippery Elm St. John’s Wort Valerian Wild Rose Yarrow Special thanks to Rosalee and HerbMentor.com for sharing this fantastic resource!
 Download the free Healing Herbs eBook here!